julzaza/wildwitchherbs/_posts/2025-12-04-twelve-nights-witchcraft.md

 ## Divination During the Twelve Nights

-Each night foretold one month of the coming year.
+Each night foretold one month of the coming year witches read:

-Witches read:

 - smoke twists
 - wind direction